mythril-forge/vanilla-spells/spells/level-9/storm-of-vengeance.md

 ## Description
 A churning storm cloud forms, centered on a point you can see and spreading to a radius of 360 feet.
 Lightning flashes in the area, thunder booms, and strong winds roar.
-Each creature under the cloud (no more than 5,000 feet beneath the cloud) when it appears must make a Constitution saving throw.
+Each creature under the cloud (no more than 5,000 feet beneath the cloud) when it appears must make a Constitution Saving Throw.
 On a failed save, a creature takes `2d6` thunder damage and becomes **deafened** for 5 minutes.

 Each round you maintain concentration on this spell, the storm produces different effects on your turn.